rolling-scopes-school/tasks/react/modules/module02/README.md

 4. Add routing to your application using **React Router**.
 5. Add pagination:
     - Implement pagination for your existing item list
-    - Display the current page in the browser URL using query parameters (e.g. ?page=2).
+    - Display the current page in the browser URL using query parameters (e.g. ?page=2, e.g /search/2).
     - The pagination component should appear after receiving the list of all items.
     - If the user changes items on the page, make a new API call and display the results from the first page.
-6. When the user clicks on any item in the list, open a "Details" component with additional information about the item.
-Create a new route for this using `Router Outlet`.
-7. When opening the "Details" component, make an additional API call to get detailed information about the item.
-Show a loading indicator while the item is being loaded.
-8. The main list with the selected item (visually distinguished) should be visible on the left.
+6. Main page displays search results.
+On item click page should be split into 2 section:
+    - left section will continue to display search results;
+    - right section should display details using Router Outlet (show loading indicator while making an additional call for details, add control for closing the section, also section should be closed when user clicks on the left section)
+    - Reflect in the url that "Details" section has been opened for the selected item (e.g. /?frontpage=2&details=1).

 ### Questions:

 You should use Discord as the primary means of communication.

 Additionally, we will attempt to collect your questions regarding the 2nd Module using a special form, which will be provided via Discord at the beginning of the 2nd Module.
 Questions will be collected in the Module 02 section of the same spreadsheet.

 Please **check the answers carefully before posting** a question, as your question might have already been answered.
 We will strive to hold a session for each module, providing answers to some of the questions.